-Something I noticed immediately is that the baby polar bear is mostly crawling backwards!
+One thing I noticed immediately is that the baby polar bear is crawling backwards!

 At 0:18, he hoists himself up on four legs.
 From 0:22 to 0:33, his limbs move in the pattern of a backward crawl.

-Many (human) infants do the same - crawling backwards for a few weeks before they crawl forwards!
+Many (human) infants do the same - crawling backwards before they crawl forwards!